jessezetko/PortfolioApi/README.md

 # PortfolioApi
+Hello!
 This is a demo to showcase an example of a CQRS patterned C# REST APIs for my developer portfolio.

-There is a rate limit of 5 requests per 8 seconds.
+There is a rate limit created allowing a max 5 requests per 8 seconds.

 [API Documentation](https://www.apidog.com/apidoc/shared-defef9e6-5987-472a-a801-6f0ab747590c)
 <br/>